AlfredWilmot/navigating-nowhere/README.md

 For this section, I followed the *[How to build a Simulated Robot Arm using ROS](https://automaticaddison.com/how-to-build-a-simulated-robot-arm-using-ros/)* tutorial from Addison Sears Collins.

 ---

+1) Download and place the ["robot_arm.urdf"](https://drive.google.com/drive/folders/1oX9Eyd1fKWX1HOQfMhK5aJoHKeJjznzM?usp=sharing) into the urdf folder.

+2) Following the tutorial, I got an error rgarding the joint-stat-publisher-gui when running "roslaunch urdf_tutorial display.launch model:=robot_arm.urdf", so I installed the package as requested:
+   - `sudo apt-get install ros-melodic-joint-state-publisher-gui`

+3) Download then place the ["arm_control.yaml"](https://drive.google.com/drive/folders/1UlkrsKflhNXCpGrL4QA26yL3ezgKfteg?usp=sharing) and the ["join_state_controller.yaml"](https://drive.google.com/drive/folders/1UlkrsKflhNXCpGrL4QA26yL3ezgKfteg?usp=sharing) files into the config folder.

+4) Download and place the ["arm_gazebo_control.launch"](https://drive.google.com/drive/folders/1Acv58Up41u5pYDM5yE1jru_YoVbn_rCl?usp=sharing) file into the launch folder.

+5) when running the gazebo simulation, the simulated arm can be controlled via the "/arm_controller/command" topic:
+   - `roslaunch mobile_manipulator_body arm_gazebo_control.launch`
+   - `rostopic pub /arm_controller/command trajectory_msgs/JointTrajectory '{joint_names: ["arm_base_joint","shoulder_joint", "bottom_wrist_joint", "elbow_joint","top_wrist_joint"], points: [{positions: [0, 0, 0, 0, 0], time_from_start: [1,0]}]}' -1`

+---
+### Making a mobile manipulator
+ For this section, I followed the [_How to build a simulated mobile manipulator in ROS_](https://automaticaddison.com/how-to-build-a-simulated-mobile-manipulator-using-ros/) tutorial from Addison Sears Collins.

+---
+This section is essentially the same as the previous two sections, except with different urdf/ config files.

+---
+### Navigating a mobile manipulator
+For this section, I followed the [_Setting Up the ROS Navigation Stack for a Simulated Robot_](https://automaticaddison.com/setting-up-the-ros-navigation-stack-for-a-simulated-robot/) tutorial from Addison Sears Collins.

+---

+The ROS Navigation Stack consists of a set of packages that enable the safe movement of a robot from an initial location to a goal location.

+1) Create